 I've sliced the data to get what I really wanted: One bar graph comparing daily users across platforms.
 Social networks and apps are in blue.
 Websites are in red.
 Facebook properties are in deep blue.
 (All caveats about media-use surveys apply.)

 Four observations for the road:

 1. Pandora?
 Pandora!
 I don't often see Pandora hailed as a Master of Attention quite like other apps that tech writers pay attention to.
 Maybe it's because Pandora is the background music—literally—to other activities and apps soaking up most of our attention.
-But the fact that more teens report have used Pandora than Instagram or Snapchat or iTunes, or Netflix (first graph) is astonishing.
-The second graph, on daily use, shows that Pandora slightly behind Insta and Snapchat, but still ahead of Twitter, phone calls, or iTunes.
+But the fact that more teens report using Pandora than Instagram, or Snapchat, or iTunes, or Netflix, is astonishing.
+The second graph, on daily use, shows Pandora slightly behind Insta and Snapchat, but still ahead of Twitter, phone calls, and iTunes.